ir2718/article-bertic/README.md

 # sentence-bertic
-The repository for a sentece embedding model for croatian language.
+The repository for an article embedding model for croatian language.